Marvin510/SelfStudyProject/Part 1 - 5 Visualization.md

 | Informative   | Unimportant   |       |
 | Captivating   | Boring        |       |
 | Simple        | Complex       |       |

 ### 3 & 4 - Five Visualizations - Assessment

 -Picture 1

 This image is captivating.
 It shows a significant change of current levels of carbond dioxide compare to 400,000 years ago.

-It is very easy to interpret, the comparison of years and x and y axis labels make it super easy to read.
-The graph is simple without too much noise and details it stills conveys the message that carbon dioxide is proof of climate change.
+It is very easy to interpret.

+The comparison of today to years ago is mindblowing and informative.

+X and Y axis labels make it super easy to read.Ths fits the image and gives the story harmony.

+The graph is simple and without too much noise and details, it stills conveys the message that climate change is caused by human activity.

 ![Picture1](https://github.com/Marvin510/SelfStudyProject/blob/master/Images/pic%201.jpeg)